-It needs some kind of horizontal holding devise, and there are several ways of doing this.
-Your workpiece is clamped in or to it, and tracked under the cutter as you plunge down to make a close row of holes.
-Track the wood back through at full depth and you have a mortise.
+It needs some kind of horizontal holding devise.
+Shop made mortise rails can be tailored to your project.
+Your workpiece is clamped in or to it and tracked under the cutter as you plunge down to make a close row of holes.
+Track the wood back through the bit, at full depth, and you have a mortise.

 The shop Made Rail

 You can make a simple shop-made Mortising Rail on the WoodRat using plywood and a couple of lengths of wood at minimal cost but useful for more than mortises, as it will make classic raised and fielded panels .

-Ev en if you have our MR4 Mortise Rail you can use it to field a panelled door, either with a conical cutter, or (with the rail clamped at an angle), with a straight cutter.
+You can use it to field a panelled door, either with a conical cutter, or (with the panel clamped at an angle to the rail), with a straight cutter.
 You can cut on the down-cut or climb cut, leaving a far cleaner finish than when cut on a table saw.
 You can see the cut and adjust its angle as required.

 The MR4 Mortice Rail

-The MR4, (like the WoodRat), is made from heavy duty extruded aluminium channel.
+The MR4, (like the WoodRat), is made from a 4" x 2" extruded aluminium channel.

 The Dagger has a locating pin and the tee slot under the channel can be set with pegs to catch the pin and control the size of the mortises.
 Making a cupboard door with the MR4 is far quicker than with a chisel mortiser and any other kind of tenoner.
 The mortises can be placed opposite each other and the panel groove automatically lines up its mortises.
 You can make a batten with slots in it for any number or mortises.